 Understated elegance and sleek modern style.
-Unique saber-style design provides enough light for virtually any space.
+Unique saber-style design provides enough illumination for virtually any space.
 Users appreciate the quality design.

-Some felt the light appears too bright with certain bulbs.
+Some felt that it appears too bright with certain bulbs.
 A few customers received the wrong screws.

 Easy to install.
-Attractive, mirror-like finish complements most bathrooms.
+Attractive, mirror-like finish complements most décor.
 Can be connected to additional fixtures for a variety of different configurations.

 Some complaints of minor flaws.
 Not everyone liked the design.